 Before signing a custom home builder contract, you should be fully aware of what you can expect budget-wise.
 Is design part of the overall project price or do you pay a separate fee?
 Additionally, when can you expect hard numbers?
 When must additional payments be made?
 Discussing the financial aspects upfront ensures you and your design-build team are on the same page and help prevent any misunderstandings.

-You may have already discussed this topic when researching home builders in Northern Virginia, but it doesn’t hurt to revisit it during your design meeting, especially if you have a specific house style in mind.
+You may have already discussed this topic when researching home builders in Northern Virginia, but it doesn’t hurt to revisit it during your design meeting, especially if you have a specific house style in mind or something specific you want to add, such as an in-law suite.
 You need to determine whether your designer is comfortable working with that style, or if they have a special touch they bring to the project.

 The reason this could be important is if you are building in a historic neighborhood in D.C. or Northern Virginia or a community that is governed by a homeowners' association.
 If that’s the case, there may be certain guidelines and restrictions you must adhere to regarding the architectural style and exterior design of your home, in addition to setbacks and other zoning requirements.
 If your designer is familiar with your neighborhood or has previously developed plans for a house in that area, you will be a step ahead.
 Otherwise, you need to consult with your local municipality, HOA or other governing entity to make sure you know all the rules before you get too far with planning and design.